EWaterman/EWaterman.github.io/_posts/Ch7/0007-02-01-finding-your-target-audience.md

 - **[Comic Book Collabs](https://www.reddit.com/r/ComicBookCollabs/)**: Reddit forums primarily for finding collaborators and getting feedback but also a great community for help gathering new followers.

 - **[FreeEBOOKS](https://www.reddit.com/r/FreeEBOOKS/)** and **[eFreebies](https://www.reddit.com/r/eFreebies/)**: Great for gaining new followers if you are willing to share a free copy of one of your stories (I link to my email list signup form where people can trade their email for issue 1 of More Than Men).
-I post here every month or so and get 20-50 new subscribers to my email list every time.

 There’s also **[altcomix](https://www.reddit.com/r/altcomix/)**, **[comicbooks](https://www.reddit.com/r/comicbooks/)**, **[ComicCrits](https://www.reddit.com/r/comic_crits/)**, **[ComicWriting](https://www.reddit.com/r/ComicWriting/)**, **[makecomics](https://www.reddit.com/r/makecomics/)**, **[Newbwriters](https://www.reddit.com/r/Newbwriters/)**, **[selfpublish](https://www.reddit.com/r/selfpublish/)**, **[webcomics](https://www.reddit.com/r/webcomics/)** and more!